-In the U.S., all blood donors are tested for Zika virus using an FDA-approved nucleic acid test, most commonly one that tests multiple donors at the same time (mini-pool NAT), unless the product has been pathogen-reduced.
-See the FDA’s most recent guidance on prevention of Zika virus transmission for more details.
+Though there were no proven cases of ZIKV transmission through blood transfusion in the U.S., the FDA designated the virus as a “relevant transfusion-transmitted infection” (RTTI) in 2016.
+As a result, all blood donors from 2016-21 were tested for Zika virus using an FDA-approved nucleic acid test, most commonly one that tested multiple donors at the same time (mini-pool NAT), unless the product was pathogen-reduced.

 Back to Glossary List